VidhiKulkarni/individualrepo/weekzero.md

 * Comp innovations may harm society, economy, culture
 * Impossible for a programmer to consider all the ways a computing innovation is used
 * Rapid sharing of a program results in impacts beyond intended purpose/control

-## 5.2 Questions
-How does someone empower themself in a digital world?

-You can empower yourself in the digital world by automating many everyday tasks.
-Being technologically competent can also provide an avenue to academic and career success.

-How does someone that is empowered help someone that is not empowered?
-Describe something you could do at Del Norte HS.

-Something I can do at DNHS is help other students learn more about technology.
-We can empower those that are not empowered by incorporating more technology into classrooms.

-Is paper or red tape blocking digital empowerment?
-Are there such barriers at Del Norte?
-Elsewhere?

-I do not believe that paper or red tape blocks digital empowerment.
-There is not much you can do to block content from the internet.
-There are such barriers at DNHS in the sense that there are websites blocked.
-This can also occur in other schools.

-## 5.2 Notes
-* Issues that contribute to divide
-* Internet access varies bw all areas
-* Divide → differing access
-* Socioeconomic: how much money comes into house each yr
-* Geographic: live  w not that many ppl; no Internet
-* Demographics (Age, Religion) → less likely to have these things
-* Countries: computers not common in rural areas, small # of websites, internet to protect/advocate govt, high surveillance to protect govt.
-* Digital divide affects grps, individuals, raises issues, affected by actions of orgs, individuals, etc.